 You should be aware that SSDs fail by repeatedly writing to the same cell.
-When the drive has no free blocks available, it is said that "Worn out" has occurred, and there is a likelihood that your SSD will entirely goes into write-protected mode, and no more writes will be permitted.
+When the drive has no free blocks available, it is said that "Worn out" has occurred, and there is a likelihood that your SSD will entirely go into the write-protected mode, and no more writes will be permitted.
 And after that only a read permit is available.
 So, we can say SSD could only be utilized reliably before the memory cell is worn out.

 Also note that, when cells are rewritten, the write speed decreases steadily while the read speed stays constant.

-Increase the raw bit error rate and the possibility of an uncorrectable data mistake.
+2 Increase the raw bit error rate and the possibility of an uncorrectable data mistake.

 For example, if the drive is rated for 200TBW and has a warranty duration of 5 years, this indicates how many writes the drive can withstand before needing to be replaced.

 Ans: If the drive is rated for 200TBW, this implies you can rewrite 200TB into the SSD before replacing it.
 If this SSD has a 5-year warranty, you are allowed to write ((200 * 1024)/(5*365 days/year)) = 112.2 GB every day.
 So, consider how large this number is.
-Do you writes/rewrites 112.2 GB of data every day?
+Do you write/rewrite 112.2 GB of data every day?

 Even though the SSD has reached TWD, there are no restrictions on reads.
 After crossing the TWD barrier, your SSD is more likely to convert to read-only mode.
-But reads also suffer from following this:
+But readers also suffer from the following this:

-Then you will get the interface as shown below.
+3 Then you will get the interface as shown below.

 4 Then copy the serial no and search on the web.
 Here I have Serial No: INTEL SSDPEKNW512G8 512.1 GB

-So,remaining Terabytes remaining for my SSD is (100TB - 12.617TB) = 87.38300 terabytes
+So, the remaining Terabytes remaining for my SSD is (100TB - 12.617TB) = 87.38300 terabytes

 Ans: Yes, clearly, rewriting SSD is a slower operation than writing because when you write on SSD, nothing is erased, however when rewriting, prior data must be erased, which can be a costly activity that wears down the disk after a certain number of writes.